SimonThomine/IndustrialDefectLib/README.md

 This library aims to give a simple access to the proposed defect generation approaches for industrial defects.

 ## Access to demo
-A demo is available in HuggingFace : LINK
+A demo is available in HuggingFace : [Link](https://huggingface.co/spaces/SimTho/IndustrialDefects)

 ## Base usage
 The library is designed to be straightforward to use with a single function that generate one or several defects and masks